Make Money Side Hustles

 Uber Eats is a platform that allows you to work on your own time while making food deliveries throughout your city from the comfort of your own car (or sometimes, bicycle).
 Instacart is a similar platform, although deliveries typically include groceries or other store-bought goods.

-Both platforms allow you to keep 100% of the tips you make; but keep in mind that since you’re paying for gas, this can eat into your profits.
+Plenty of other food delivery services pay good money, too.
+I like that you can typically keep 100% of the tips you make, although paying for gas will eat into profits a bit.
 Pay is based on a number of variables, such as per-mile and per-minute rates, so the more you work, the more you’ll make.

 3. Take surveys online

 If you’ve got spare time in between some of your other side hustles, online survey sites like Survey Junkie will pay you for taking a few minutes of your time to answer some questions.
-New surveys are often available daily and they’re easy to complete, so they won’t require a ton of brainpower.
+New surveys are often available daily and they’re easy to complete, so they won’t require a ton of brainpower (nor will they require talking to people).

-Each survey is worth different amounts, and your earnings will be credited to your account upon completion of each survey.
+I’d check the estimated earning value of each survey before taking time to do it.
+Have your earnings credited to your account upon completion of each survey.
 Once you have 1,000 points ($10) or more, you can cash out through PayPal or a bank transfer, or choose an e-gift card.

-You won’t get rich, but taking paid surveys can be a great way to make money online during downtimes.
+You won’t get rich, but taking paid surveys can be a nice way to make money online during downtimes.
 Anyone over 13 with a valid email address can sign up for Survey Junkie.
+There are other online survey sites you might try as well.

 SurveyJunkie Benefits